 This townhouse is an ideal base for family and friends interested in the history of this lovely town and surrounding areas.

 Formerly the home of the 19th century artist Thomas Sword Good, this charming property retains many original features including Venetian windows and shutters, all in excellent working order.

-Set over three floors, the house is decorated and furnished with great attention to comfort and historical context and boasts a well-equipped kitchen leading to a breakfast/dining room with open fire.
+Set over three floors, the house is decorated and furnished with great attention to comfort and historical context and boasts a well-equipped kitchen leading to a breakfast/dining room.

-There are two delightful sitting rooms, one on the ground floor and the other on the first floor, which also has an open fire and fabulous views of the River Tweed estuary.
+There are two delightful sitting rooms, one on the ground floor and the other on the first floor, which also has fabulous views of the River Tweed estuary.

 There are three comfortable bedrooms, one on the first floor and two on the second floor, together with a first floor bathroom and second floor shower room.